infi-nl/coding-dojo-netcore/README.md

 **Recommended bonus**: use a `Configuration.GetValue<bool>("UseInMemoryData")` call in an `if` statement to make the `Startup.cs` registrations conditional.
 The `UseInMemoryData` boolean can be saved in the `appsettings.json` file.

+> 🛈 If you want to see what _we_ made of things up until the end, you can do `git checkout ...` on the solution branch.

 ## Exercises for the Reader